Quick response manufacturing: Production Control

 To coordinate and control flow within the QRM structure of cells and HL/MRP, QRM utilizes POLCA (Paired-cell Overlapping Loops of Cards with Authorization).
 POLCA is a card-based shop floor control system, designed as the QRM alternative to Kanban.

 POLCA differs from commonly used Kanban systems in the type of signal it sends to move jobs/material through the shop floor.
 POLCA constitutes a capacity signal, showing that a cell is ready to work on a new job, whereas Kanban systems rely on inventory signals designed to replenish a certain quantity of parts.
 For this reason, POLCA works well for low-volume and/or custom products.
 The first QRM shop floor control system was developed by PROPOS software.
 PROPOS software was also the first to develop a digital version of the POLCA card system.
 In March 2018 Rajan Suri published The Practitioner's Guide to POLCA: The Production Control System for High-Mix, Low-Volume and Custom Products] in which Suri describes a practical approach to POLCA to maximize production efficiency, reduce WIP (Work in Process) and prevent bottlenecks from forming.
 Suri also describes the use of PROPOS QRM software and digital POLCA, illustrated by a case at BOSCH Scharnieren.
 This Dutch manufacturer produces custom metal hinges and managed to greatly reduce lead times and optimize the production flow in their job shop using QRM and POLCA principles.

-In recent years, other QRM software providers have entered the market, further enhancing the options for manufacturers to adopt advanced production control systems.
-For example, 24Flow offers a modular operations platform specifically designed to help discrete manufacturing companies improve lead times, reduce WIP.
-Built on the Salesforce low-code Force.com platform, 24Flow integrates visual planning & order release management to provide real-time insights and decision support.
-Its approach to QRM aligns with the POLCA philosophy while adding the advantages of modern digital configurability.